hennamarleena/accessible-website/readme.md

 # Accessible website
-- project work for HAMK's online course of web accessibility
+- This is website/project work for HAMK's online course about web accessibility

-**explain how you took cognitive accessibility into consideration**
+**Explain how you took cognitive accessibility into consideration**
 -	I made sure that there is a sufficient color contrast so it’s easy to read
 -	I used plain language: simple, not too much text, quite short sentences and straight to point text blocks
 -	clear structure/layout, not very surprising, safe and basic
 -	I tried to be as consistent as possible with my design
 -	I used bullet points here in the home page to quickly highlight key features and services

-**explain the accessibility features that you have implemented and demonstrate briefly how you implemented those**
+**Explain the accessibility features that you have implemented and demonstrate briefly how you implemented those**
 -	I made "skip to main content" link on the top left corner, here I used WAI ARIA, and put aria-label="Skip to main content" attribute  to that element because I noticed that otherwise the screen reader couldn’t regocnise it properly
 -	I put it to tabindex 1, and also made a little javascript code that makes sure that it’s surely on focus when you open the page